 If you notice a gradual dull aching sensation in the knee with intermittent sharp pain especially with negotiating stairs, along with crepitus in the knee when you bend and straighten the knee, you may be suffering from Patella Femoral Pain Syndrome (PFPS).

 What are the main contributing factors to Patella Femoral Pain Syndrome?

 1. Muscle tightness:

 The ITB has attachments to the outer side of the knee cap via a connective tissue known as the lateral retinaculum.
 The knee cap tends to sit comfortably in a congruent position within the thigh bone.
-However when the ITB is tight it pulls the knee cap in an outward direction shifting the knee cap away from, and out of its natural groove.
+However, when the ITB is tight it pulls the knee cap in an outward direction shifting the knee cap away from, and out of its natural groove.

-This slight shift or tilt increases the pressure or loading behind the knee cap leading to degeneration of cartilage and pain.
+This slight shift or tilt increases the pressure or loading behind the knee cap leading to the degeneration of cartilage and pain.

 2. Muscle Strength: